PECE-project/drupal-pece/src/docs/source/datamanagement.rst

   community and the public.

 .. image:: img/figure1.png
-   :align:   center

 Figure 1.
 Four inter-related domains for data management.

 Next, we will discuss the design and implementation of practical policies for